huilyu2/project-spring2017/part3/README.md

   Make the map and 3 popup

 * Yuwei Chen:
-  Make the code of category color visualisation and transform the code to function
+  1. Develop differentiating category coloring
+  2. Develop function for general data visualization

 ## References
 * Web Mapping Tutorial with Python and Folium